elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-some-ageappropriate-strategies-for-designing-interventions-in-developmental-psychology.md

 url: /learn/psychology/questions/what-are-some-ageappropriate-strategies-for-designing-interventions-in-developmental-psychology
 score: -1.0
 related_article1:
-    id: 169335
+    id: 169358
-    title: Why is data collection important in the fading process, and how can it be used to adjust fading procedures?
+    title: >-
+        What strategies can be used to reduce prompt dependency and encourage self-sufficiency in learning?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-data-collection-important-in-the-fading-process-and-how-can-it-be-used-to-adjust-fading-procedures
+    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-prompt-dependency-and-encourage-selfsufficiency-in-learning
 related_article2:
-    id: 169333
+    id: 169346
-    title: What are some common causes of prompt dependency, and how can it be prevented?
+    title: >-
+        How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-causes-of-prompt-dependency-and-how-can-it-be-prevented
+    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
 related_article3:
-    id: 169358
+    id: 169348
-    title: What strategies can be used to reduce prompt dependency and encourage self-sufficiency in learning?
+    title: >-
+        What techniques are used in teaching new skills, and how do prompting and fading play a role?
     subject: Psychology
-    url: /learn/psychology/questions/what-strategies-can-be-used-to-reduce-prompt-dependency-and-encourage-selfsufficiency-in-learning
+    url: /learn/psychology/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
 related_article4:
-    id: 169354
+    id: 169333
-    title: What are the main characteristics and challenges associated with Autism Spectrum Disorder?
+    title: >-
+        What are some common causes of prompt dependency, and how can it be prevented?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-characteristics-and-challenges-associated-with-autism-spectrum-disorder
+    url: /learn/psychology/questions/what-are-some-common-causes-of-prompt-dependency-and-how-can-it-be-prevented
 related_article5:
-    id: 169350
+    id: 169347
-    title: What role does imitation play in social development, and how is it related to observational learning?
+    title: >-
+        Explain cognitive load theory and its implications for memory limitations in learning.
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-imitation-play-in-social-development-and-how-is-it-related-to-observational-learning
+    url: /learn/psychology/questions/explain-cognitive-load-theory-and-its-implications-for-memory-limitations-in-learning
 ---

 &nbsp;